DanielBaur/gemseana/readme.md

 `singularity` is, just like `Docker`, a free software to run containerized applications (such as the the `GeMSE_environment`) on top of your local OS - guaranteeing that they will run without any problems.

 Listed below you find a step-by-step documentation of my exemplary analysis workflow.
-I therefore use my APP desktop machine (you can either do this locally or remotely via ssh).
+- I therefore use my APP desktop machine - logging in locally or remotely via ssh from my private laptop.
-But in principle the following steps should work exactly the same for any machine running singularity (v3.7.3+).
+- In principle this should work exactly the same for any machine running `singularity` (v3.7.3+).
+- Obviously the steps listed in `Preparations` you only have to do once.
+- In the scenario below I'll exemplarily analyze the `cuboid_05_grfln` sample ([ELOG entry 245](http://login.physik.uni-freiburg.de:8284/GeMSE/245)).

 <br>

 #### Preparations

-The following steps you only have to do once when setting the GeMSE analysis environment

 - `$ . /usr/local/etc/bash_completion.d/singularity`<br><br>

-- **Generate Analysis Directory**<br>
+- **Generating the Analysis Directory**<br>
 Generate and change into the `gemse_analysis` folder within your `home` directory:<br>
 `$ mkdir ~/gemse_analysis; cd ~/gemse_analysis`<br>
-The whole analysis will take place in this directory.<br><br>
+The whole analysis will take place therein.
+Furthermore also create the following directories<br>
+`$ mkdir ~/gemse_analysis/measurements; mkdir ~/gemse_analysis/gemseana`<br>
+These will soon house both this repository and the individual GeMSE measurements you're going to analyze<br>

 - **Building the `GeMSE_environment` Singularity Image**<br>
 Build the `GeMSE_environment` from the Docker container (grab a cup of tea, this takes ~20 min):<br>